robaho/cpp_leveldb/README.md

     > Return the value for the current entry.
 The underlying storage for the returned slice is valid only until the next modification of the iterator.

-    Some of these techniques could probably be applied to the Go version, but the code feels un "Go like".

 1. Compilation times are extremely slow, especially when using higher optimization levels.
+Since C++ does not use a context-free grammar everything must be recompiled almost always.
 1. Writing lock-free data structures is much easier in a GC language due to the [ABA problem](https://en.wikipedia.org/wiki/ABA_problem). `std::atomic` helps but using a well-tested library like Boost is probably safer.
 Still, I was able to implement the concurrent skip list in a lock-free manner.
+1. Cryptic error messages.
+Missing a single character can lead to a 100 line error across multiple files.
+Same underlying cause as the slow compile times.
+1. Having to work with both header and implementation files is a pain.

 ## next steps